paapaabdullahm/docker-gen/README.md

 Arguments:
   template - path to a template to generate dest - path to a write the template.
-If not specfied, STDOUT is used
+If not specified, STDOUT is used

 Environment Variables:
   DOCKER_HOST - default value for -endpoint